 Short Story for Kids: Reindy and the Magic Dust

 A little reindeer, saying for himself: So, like in any story, I was once upon a time a little reindeer.
-Which means that I exist now, when is once upon a time.
+This means that I exist now, when is once upon a time.
 And in this once upon a time, today, is one month left until the happiest day ever, of course is Christmas.
 Yes!
 Happy, happy Christmas!
-Happiest day will come!
+The happiest day will come!
 Soon!
 Very soon!
 In one month only!
 Kind of not too soon!
 Wait, let’s stay positive.
 And happy, and grateful, and bless.
 So, Hello you!
 Whoever you are and you are reading this story now!
 My name is Reindy.
-I am a little reindeer that has almost four years old, approximately the same age like you, because in reindeer years, your years are more than my years.
-Who knows, maybe I am actually elderly than you!
+I am a little reindeer that is almost four years old, approximately the same age as you, because in reindeer years, your years are more than my years.
+Who knows, maybe I am older than you!
 Well, we will never know.
 Now I am staying at the table and waiting for my breakfast, which is delaying.
 Bye, whoever reads this, talk to you later, in another story!

 The little reindeer, for himself: My parents, again, look at them, so loving with one another.
 My father helps her make breakfast, unfortunately.
 He’s making the eggs now.
 And I love eggs, the ones that my mother makes for me, but anyway, you know, my father says is all about love so I must conform to his words.